Saujanya-rajvanshi/THEORY/README.md

 - Able to run more than one task simultaneously.
 - Context switching and time sharing used.
 - Increases responsiveness.
-- CPU idle time is further reduced.
+- CPU idle time is further reduced. <br>
+Basis → CPU switches very fast between tasks to give illusion of parallelism. <br>
+Goal → User responsiveness. <br>

 * **Multi-processing OS**, more than 1 CPU in a single computer.
 - Increases reliability, 1 CPU fails, other can work
 - Better throughput.
-- Lesser process starvation, (if 1 CPU is working on some process, other can be executed on other CPU.
+- Lesser process starvation, (if 1 CPU is working on some process, other can be executed on other CPU. <br>
+Basis → Uses multiple CPUs or cores. <br>
+True parallel execution. <br>

-* **Distributed OS**,
+* **Distributed OS**
 - OS manages many bunches of resources, >=1 CPUs, >=1 memory, >=1 GPUs, etc
 - Loosely connected autonomous, interconnected computer nodes.
-- collection of independent, networked, communicating, and physically separate computational nodes.
+- collection of independent, networked, communicating, and physically separate computational nodes. <br>
+Basis → Multiple computers connected, but appear as one system. <br>

 * **RTOS**
 - Real time error free, computations within tight-time boundaries.
-- Air Traffic control system, ROBOTS etc.
+- Air Traffic control system, ROBOTS etc. <br>
+Basis → Strict timing requirements. <br>
+Output must come within fixed deadline.<br>

 ### Comparison